Daily Preschool Routines

 Curriculum and Monthly Themes

 Each class will have a monthly theme of study.
 Themes include concepts and activities in Science, Social Studies and Culture, Math, Language Arts and Reading, and Art.
-Parents receive monthly curriculum web plans and weekly lesson plans outlining learning themes and objectives, activities in various subject areas, books to be read, and letters and numbers of the week.
+Parents receive routine plans outlining learning themes and objectives, activities in various subject areas, books to be read, and letters and numbers of the week.

 Additionally, the Threes and Pre-K classes use the Handwriting Without Tears curriculum that incorporates pre-reading and pre-math activities.
 Children will master letters, letter sounds, and simple number concepts.
 The Pre-K curriculum is aligned with the Texas Essential Knowledge and Skills (TEKS).
 Children in the Pre-K class are well prepared for their Kindergarten experience.